Programs for Veterans With PTSD

 - Substance abuse, such as alcohol and opioids

-The effects of the PTSD are far reaching.
-Because the individual will be sensitive to triggers, they may become isolated in an effort to avoid any place or situation that might remind them of the trauma.
-Addiction to drugs or alcohol is a very real threat as individuals with PTSD will often lean on these substances in an effort to numb emotional pain and just “check out” mentally.
+The effects of PTSD are far-reaching.
+Because people affected by PTSD are often sensitive to triggers, they can become isolated to avoid any place or situation that might remind them of the trauma.
+Addiction to drugs or alcohol is also a risk, as individuals with PTSD will often lean on these substances in an effort to numb emotional pain.

 Programs for Veterans with PTSD